amwolff/ALGO2020/README.md

 ALGO2020 is the name of the Student Research Group mentored by Tomasz Idziaszek, Ph.D.

 I have started ALGO2020 to bring together people interested in algorithmics.
-Our university supported the initiative by assigning us a competitive programming expert (thanks!) and the Algorithmics course emerged.
+Our university supported the initiative by assigning us a competitive programming expert (thanks!) and the Applied Algorithmics course emerged.

 ### Building and running all defined test cases